ninjawhocodes/Chat-App/README.md

 # Chat-App
-A simple chat room app using Node and Socket.
+A simple chat room app using Nodejs and Socket.io.